ml-research/pau/README.md

 	# OPTIMIZER
 	# LR

-Note: Throught the implementation of PAU in CUDA the behavior is not determenistic
+Note: Throught the implementation of PAU in CUDA the behavior is not determenistic.